Fall 2025 FYS proposal period has closed; Fall 2026 will open in Dec. 2025

+Is it between December 2025 - January 2026 dates tba?
 Have you reviewed all required and recommended readings?
-Is it between December 2024 date tba - January 2025 date tba?
-If yes, then you're ready to submit your Fall 2025 First-Year Seminar Proposal!
+Have you gathered all necessary information for your proposal?
+If yes, then you're ready to submit your Fall 2026 First-Year Seminar Proposal!

 Start here!